 Perforation of the stomach

 A red, scaly widespread rash with bumps under the skin and blisters mainly localized on the skin folds, trunk, and upper extremities accompanied by fever at the initiation of treatment (acute generalised exanthematous pustulosis).
 Stop using Pedea if you develop these symptoms and seek medical attention immediately.
 See also section 2.

+Drug reaction with eosinophilia and systemic symptoms: a severe skin reaction known as DRESS syndrome can occur.
+Symptoms of DRESS syndrome include skin rash, fever, swelling of lymph nodes and an increase of eosinophils (a type of white blood cells).

 If any of the side effects gets serious, or if you notice any side effects not listed in this leaflet, please tell your baby’s doctor or your pharmacist.